Machine Learning and Artificial Intelligence for Information Professionals

 Thursday, October 30

-Session two features legal and social science experts, including data journalist Meredith Broussard and policy counsel Nick Garcia, to discuss the legal and ethical landscape of AI in libraries.
+Session three features legal and social science experts, including data journalist Meredith Broussard, and policy counsel Nick Garcia, and copyright and fair use expert Brandon Butler to discuss the legal and ethical landscape of AI in libraries.

 Resisting the Vendor Machine: Contracts, Corporations, and Libraries